This document covers facts about:

 Winnipeg Harvest Facts & Stats

-- Winnipeg Harvest provided emergency food assistance to 63,791 individuals in 2015 – that’s a 3.4 per cent increase from the previous year.
+- Winnipeg Harvest provided emergency food assistance to nearly 64,000 Manitobans in 2017.

-- Manitoba is the number two province for children using a food bank with nearly 42 per cent.
+- Manitoba is the number two province for children using a food bank with more than 41 per cent.

-- Since 2008, there has been a 57.6 per cent increase in food bank use: the highest rate of increase among the provinces.
+- Since 2008, there has been a 58 per cent increase in food bank use—the highest rate of increase among the provinces.

-- Last year, Winnipeg Harvest moved 13.2 million pounds of food.
+- Last year, Winnipeg Harvest moved more than 11 million pounds of food.

 - Winnipeg Harvest has 12 trucks on the road 6 days a week, including 3 cargo vans, 6 cube vans and 3 five-tons.